 When it comes to soap, the simplest bubbles are little air pockets trapped in a spherical film sandwich of soap-water-soap.
 Picture thousands of these air pocket/soap sandwiches all smashed up together, and you have lather.

-When I say “soap,” that soap can be either a true soap, like Dr. Bronner’s Castile Magic Soap, or a detergent that might go by the name shower gel, bubble bath, shampoo, dish soap, or the like.
+When I say “soap,” that soap can be either a true soap, like Dr. Bronner’s Pure-Castile Magic Soap, or a detergent that might be in the form of a shower gel, bubble bath, shampoo, dish soap, laundry detergent, or the like.
 The key is that these molecules, shaped rather like a pin, have a rare ability to be attracted to water at their head-end and repelled by water at their tail-end.
 Not many molecules in nature have this duality.

-What the soap molecule is made from—plant oils in the case of the Castile Magic Soap or various synthetics in the case of detergents—determines certain characteristics of these bubbles.
+What the soap molecule is made from—plant oils in the case of the Castile Magic Soap, animal fats with other soaps, or various synthetics in the case of detergents—determines certain characteristics of these bubbles.
 For example, certain raw materials form larger bubbles and thus a frothier lather, while others make smaller bubbles and result in a creamier lather.
 The base material also impacts how durable or long-lasting the lather is.

 How lather forms